Tobi3333A/Excursion-Project/README.md

-This is a project that showcases the use of HTML and CSS to create a webpage showing a video (in a very appealing design) for an excursion.
+This is one of the first web development projects I did.
+It showcases the use of HTML and CSS to create a webpage showing a video (in a very appealing design) for an excursion.